Coraline (film): Production

 Every object on the screen was made for the film.
 The crew used three 3D printing systems from Objet in the development and production of the film.
-Thousands of high-quality 3D models, ranging from facial expressions to doorknobs, were printed in 3D using the Polyjet matrix systems, which enable the fast transformation of CAD (computer-aided design) drawings into high-quality 3D models.
+Thousands of high-quality 3D models, ranging from facial expressions to doorknobs, were printed in 3D using the Polyjet matrix systems, which enable the fast transformation of computer-aided design (CAD) drawings into high-quality 3D models.
 The puppets had separate parts for the upper and lower parts of the head that could be exchanged for different facial expressions, and the characters could exhibit over 208,000 facial expressions.
 In the "Hidden Worlds: The Films of LAIKA" exhibit at Seattle's Museum of Pop Culture, the sign for "Replacing Faces" display said there were 207,336 possible face combinations for Coraline and 17,633 for her mother.
 Selick wanted to leave the seams in the characters' faces to show the handmade nature of the puppets, but Laika owner Phil Knight requested that the seams be removed digitally.
 There were 28 identical puppets of Coraline.
 Each one took 3–4 months to make and usually took 10 people to construct each one.
 Computer artists composited separately shot elements together or added their elements, which had to look handcrafted, not computer-generated; for instance, the flames were done with traditional animation and painted digitally, and the fog was dry ice.

 At its peak, the film involved the efforts of 450 people, including 30 to 35 animators and digital designers in the Digital Design Group (DDG), directed by Dan Casey, and more than 250 technicians and designers.
 Principal photography took 18 months.
 One crew member, Althea Crome, was hired specifically to knit miniature sweaters and other clothing for the puppet characters, sometimes using knitting needles as thin as human hair.
 A single garment could take anywhere from six weeks to six months to complete.
 The clothes also simulated wear using paint and a file.

+Coraline pays tribute to Joe and Jerome Ranft.
+The late Joe Ranft was a previous collaborator and a major inspiration to director Henry Selick.
+The Ranft Brothers are the models for the "Ranft Moving Inc." movers at the start of the film.

 Music

 The soundtrack for Coraline features songs by Bruno Coulais, with one ("Other Father Song") by They Might Be Giants.
 The Other Father's singing voice is provided by John Linnell, one of the band's singers.
-The band was hired to write an entire soundtrack for the film, but according to John Flansburgh, the production team "wanted the music to be more creepy", and only one song was ultimately used.
+The band was hired to compose an entire soundtrack for the film, but according to John Flansburgh, the production team "wanted the music to be more creepy", and only one song was ultimately used.
 Coulais's score was performed by the Budapest Symphony Orchestra and features choral pieces sung by the Children's Choir of Nice in a nonsense language.
 One of the choir members is coincidentally named Coraline.
 Coraline won Coulais the 2009 Annie Award for best score for an animated feature.